yowmamasita/hckrnews/README.md

 ## Features

 - View top stories from Hacker News in your terminal
-- Color-coded titles based on story score
+- Color-coded titles based on story score:
+  - Green: Top 10 stories
+  - Yellow: Stories ranked 11-20
+  - Blue: Stories in the top 50% (excluding top 20)
+  - White: Homepage stories
+  - Grey: Other stories
 - 2-column layout showing titles and points/comments
-- Various filtering options (top 10, top 20, etc.)
+- Various filtering options:
+  - Top 10 stories
+  - Top 20 stories
+  - Top 50% of stories
+  - All stories
 - Navigation between different days
+- Multiple sorting options:
+  - By points
+  - By comments
+  - By submission date
 - Keyboard shortcuts for all actions

 ## Installation